FootprintsForFreedom/Backend/Sources/AppApi/Documentation.docc/Api/StaticContent/StaticContentDelete.md

 ## Request

-> Warning: Since other parts of the backend application or frontend applications might depend on certain static content objects, deleting those could lead to problems. **Proceed with caution.**
+> Warning: Since other parts of the backend application or frontend applications depend on certain static content objects, deleting those is forbidden.
+Trying to do so will return the respective response.

     DELETE /api/v1/staticContent/<static-content-repository-id>